Skip to main content

 Next, talk to our Ostomy Product Specialists at 180 Medical.
 Our highly trained team members can provide you with options to assist in reducing and preventing skin irritation.
 For example, Stomahesive Protective Ostomy Powder is a specialized powder that absorbs moisture to create a protective barrier.
 This may help maintain your peristomal skin’s health while increasing your ostomy pouch’s wear time.

-Talk to Our Ostomy Specialists
+Talk to Our Specialists

 Tip 5.
 Consider using an ostomy belt for additional security.